davidmoreno/aseqrc/README.md

 Very handily it is packaged as a PWA, so it can be installed as an app from the browser.

-After installation it is available at http://IP:5000 and can be installed as a PWA.
+After installation it is available at http://IP and can be installed as a PWA (Google Chrome or Firefox, click add to home screen).

 <a href="https://raw.githubusercontent.com/davidmoreno/aseqrc/master/screenshot1.png">
   <img src="https://raw.githubusercontent.com/davidmoreno/aseqrc/master/screenshot1.png" width="256"/>